-Today, Fort St. Lawrence is open to tourists all year round.
+Currently, Fort San Lorenzo is open for tourists all year round.
 During the city's Summer Festival, a theatrical performance of Hamlet, one of William Shakespeare's most brilliant tragedies, takes place here.

-The Old Port of Dubrovnik, at the gates of the walled city, is a charming place to enjoy a stroll and to rest on a terrace of the restaurants by the sea.
+Dubrovnik's Old Port, at the gates of the walled city, is a lovely place to enjoy a stroll and to relax on a terrace of the restaurants by the sea.
 A beautiful reminder of the glory of the ancient republic of Ragusa from which to admire the coast and the old city with another perspective.

 5. Marvel at the Dominican Monastery

-At the beginning of the 13th century, Dominican monks settled in Dubrovnik and began to build within the walls the monastery of St. Dominic, which was not completed until the middle of the 15th century in a gothic - renaissance style.
+At the beginning of the 13th century, Dominican monks settled in Dubrovnik and began to build within the walls the monastery of St. Dominic, which was not completed until the middle of the 15th century in Gothic - Renaissance style.

-Located between the Ploče Gate and the Sponza Palace, the complex consists of the church, the bell tower, the library, the museum and the cloister.
+Located between the Ploče Gate and the Sponza Palace, the complex consists of the church, bell tower, library, museum and cloister.
 After the catastrophic earthquake of 1667, much of the facade had to be restored.

 What to see in the Monastery

-Most travelers agree that the most beautiful part of the Dominican monastery is its interior courtyard of late Gothic style surrounded by arches, orange trees, palm trees and other species whose color contrasts with the white tone of the walls of the building.
-In the cloister garden there is a stone well that during the Balkan war was the only source of drinking water available to the inhabitants of the city.
+Most travelers agree that the most beautiful part of the Dominican monastery is its late Gothic interior courtyard surrounded by arches, orange trees, palm trees and other species whose colorfulness contrasts with the white tone of the walls of the building.
+In the cloister garden there is a stone well that during the Balkan War was the only source of drinking water available to the inhabitants of the city.

-Its library, which has a collection of more than 16,000 copies and 240 incunabula, was founded in the 13th century and was one of the largest in Europe between the 15th and 17th centuries.
+Its library, which has a collection of more than 16,000 copies and 240 incunabula, was founded in the thirteenth century and was one of the largest in Europe between the fifteenth and seventeenth centuries.
 As for its museum, it has numerous sculptures, archives and religious paintings.

-Located in Luža Square, the Sponza Palace was built in the 16th century in order to host various public functions in the ancient Republic of Ragusa.
-Since then, this Gothic and Renaissance style building that reminiscent of Venetian palaces has served as a school, customs house, armory and mint.
+Located in Luža Square, Palazzo Sponza was built in the 16th century in order to host various public functions in the former Republic of Ragusa.
+Since then, this Gothic and Renaissance style building reminiscent of Venetian palaces has served as a school, customs house, armory and mint.

-Today it houses the historical archive of Dubrovnik and here is located the memorial to the fallen Croatians in the Balkan War during the siege of Dubrovnik.
-Although it is not open to visitors, the courtyard of the Sponza Palace occasionally hosts temporary exhibitions.
+Today it houses the historical archive of Dubrovnik and here is located the memorial to the fallen Croatians in the Balkan war during the siege of Dubrovnik.
+Although it cannot be visited, the courtyard of the Sponza Palace sometimes hosts temporary exhibitions.

-Unlike other buildings in Dubrovnik, this was one of the few that after the earthquake of 1667 remained unscathed.
+Unlike other buildings in Dubrovnik, this was one of the few that remained unscathed after the 1667 earthquake.

 7. Stroll along the Dubrovnik City Walls

-Along with the Fortress of St. Lawrence, the walls of Dubrovnik are the other icon of the city.
-We are facing the only city on the planet that treasures walls of these proportions in excellent condition considering that its construction dates back to the thirteenth century.
+Along with the Fort of St. Lawrence, the walls of Dubrovnik are the other icon of the city.
+We are in front of the only city of the planet that treasures walls of these proportions in optimal state considering that its construction dates from the 13th century.

-In order to defend the city from enemy attacks, these 25-meter high walls were erected and completed in the 15th century.
-They successfully fulfilled their purpose as their solidity withstood the fatal earthquake of the 17th century with little damage and guaranteed the independence of Dubrovnik in the Modern Age until the arrival of Napoleon.
+With the aim of defending the city from enemy attacks, these walls of 25 meters high were erected and completed in the fifteenth century.
+They successfully fulfilled their purpose since their solidity resisted the fatal earthquake of the 17th century with hardly any damage and guaranteed the independence of Dubrovnik in the Modern Age until the arrival of Napoleon.

-The best way to appreciate its dimensions is to take a stroll along them and contemplate the amazing views of the Adriatic Sea and the city where monuments such as the Fort of San Lorenzo, the Dominican Monastery or the Fountain of Onofrio stand out.
+The best way to appreciate their dimensions is to take a walk along them and contemplate the amazing views of the Adriatic Sea and the city where monuments such as the Fort of San Lorenzo, the Dominican Monastery or the Fountain of Onofrio stand out.

-As a curiosity, from the walls of Dubrovnik you can observe the differences in the picturesque reddish roofs of the buildings as some survived the bombing of the war, the older ones, and those that had to be rebuilt later, the newer roofs.
+As a curiosity, from the walls of Dubrovnik you can observe the differences in the picturesque reddish roofs of the buildings as some survived the bombing of the war, the oldest, and those that had to be rebuilt later, the newer roofs.

-Built on the remains of an ancient Romanesque church destroyed by the earthquake of 1667, the Dubrovnik Cathedral dating from the 18th century became the most important religious building in the city.
+Built on the remains of an ancient Romanesque church that the earthquake of 1667 destroyed, the Dubrovnik Cathedral dating from the 18th century became the most important religious building in the city.

-From the outside, the most striking features of the cathedral are its dome and baroque facade while inside is the cathedral's treasure, kept in one of the chapels, which contains the relics of St. Blaise the patron saint of Dubrovnik and the painting by the painter Titian, The Assumption of Mary.
+From the outside, the most striking feature of the cathedral is its dome and baroque facade while inside is the cathedral's treasure, kept in one of the chapels, which contains the relics of St. Blaise the patron saint of Dubrovnik and the painting of the painter Titian, The Assumption of Mary.

-9. Don't miss the detail of the Great Dubrovnik Onofrio Fountain
+9. Do not miss the detail of the Great Fountain of Onofrio in Dubrovnik

 The main meeting point in Dubrovnik is the Great Fountain of Onofrio, a structure that was built in the 15th century by the Neapolitan architect Onofrio della Cava to provide drinking water to the Republic of Ragusa.

-It is a large polygonal fountain with 16 faces that expels water through a mask-shaped mouths and has an oculus that decorates the dome.
-Some travelers who have been to Rome are somehow reminded of the famous Pantheon of Agrippa.
+It is a large 16-sided polygonal fountain that expels water through a mask-shaped mouths and has an oculus that decorates the dome.
+Some travelers who have been to Rome are somewhat reminded of the famous Pantheon of Agrippa.
 What do you think?

-Despite the damage caused by the famous earthquake of 1667 and by the bombings of the Balkan War, the source was restored and continues to emanate clean water so that tourists can refresh themselves in summer and refill their bottles.
+Despite the damage caused by the famous earthquake of 1667 and by the bombings of the Balkan War, the fountain was restored and continues to emanate clean water so tourists can refresh themselves in summer and refill their bottles.

-As a curiosity, the architect Onofrio Della Cava erected a second fountain in Dubrovnik, known as the Small Fountain of Onofrio.
-Originally located in the center of the city, it was moved during the Balkan War and is now located in Luza Square.
+As a curiosity, architect Onofrio Della Cava erected a second fountain in Dubrovnik, known as Onofrio's Little Fountain.
+Originally located in the center of the city it was moved during the Balkan War and today is located in Luza Square.

 10. Game of Thrones

-If you are a big fan of the A Song of Ice and Fire saga, one of the best things to do in Dubrovnik is the Game of Thrones tour with which you will tour the most important monuments of the city that served as the setting to recreate King's Landing, the capital of the Seven Kingdoms.
+If you are a big fan of the A Song of Ice and Fire saga, one of the best things to do in Dubrovnik is the Game of Thrones tour that will take you to the most important monuments of the city that served as the setting to recreate King's Landing, the capital of the Seven Kingdoms.

-Discover with an expert guide the locations of the popular Game of Thrones series in Dubrovnik, where you can relive such mythical scenes as Cersei's walk of shame in St. Ignatius Church, the Battle of Blackwater in Pile Bay or the people's revolt against King Joffrey at Pile Gate, among many others.
+Discover with an expert guide the locations of the popular series Game of Thrones in Dubrovnik, where you can relive such mythical scenes as Cersei's walk of shame in the church of St. Ignatius, the Battle of Blackwater in Pile Bay or the revolt of the people against King Joffrey at Pile Gate, among many others.

-The best way to discover the anecdotes of the production and see where each of the scenes of your favorite series was filmed is to take the Game of Thrones tour in Dubrovnik.
+The best way to discover the anecdotes of the production and see where each scene of your favorite series was filmed is to take the Game of Thrones tour in Dubrovnik.
 Not only will you tour the original sets but you can also take home as a souvenir a photo on the replica of the iron throne as the real king of Westeros.

-11. Get to know neighboring Bosnia: Mostar and Kotor
+11. Get to know the neighboring Bosnia: Mostar and Kotor

-Taking advantage of your stay in Croatia to take an excursion to Mostar and Kotor, two towns in Bosnia and Montenegro declared World Heritage Sites by UNESCO, is one of the best things to do in Dubrovnik as it will allow you to learn about the history of these towns and their beautiful old town, the beauty of its architecture embodied in the small villages and towns of the Adriatic.
+Take advantage of your stay in Croatia to make an excursion to Mostar and Kotor, two towns in Bosnia and Montenegro declared World Heritage by UNESCO, is one of the best things to do in Dubrovnik as it will allow you to know the history of these towns and their beautiful old town, the beauty of its architecture embodied in the small villages and towns of the Adriatic.

-Also take a scenic drive along the southern coast of Dalmatia and visit Medjugorje, a town where in 1981 a Marian apparition took place and today is a place of Catholic pilgrimage in the world.
+Also make a scenic route along the southern coast of Dalmatia and know Medjugorje, a town where in 1981 there was a Marian apparition and today is a place of Catholic pilgrimage in the world.